-- Have botulinum toxin (Botox) injections.
-These are usually given at least three days before the procedure, and help most people achieve better results.
+- Have onabotulinumtoxinA (Botox) injections.
+These are usually given at least three days before the procedure and help most people achieve better results.

 - Use a retinoid cream.
-Your doctor might recommend using a retinoid cream such as tretinoin (Renova, Retin-A) for a few weeks before treatment to promote healing.
+Your doctor might recommend using a retinoid cream such as tretinoin (Renova, Retin-A, others) for a few weeks before treatment to help with healing.